Stage 1 Upgrade of Pool and Plant Room Systems

 Stage 2 Rebuild Changing Rooms planning

-Possible replacement of gas boilers and addition of an air source heat pump
+Installation of an air source heat pump (ASHP)

-After paying for all Stage 1 costs and the positive financial outcome from the restricted 2020 swimming season, the club has £18,000 of funds still available and which can be assigned to help fund Stage 2 (leaving a cash reserve of £6,000).
+After paying for all Stage 1 costs and the positive financial outcome from the restricted 2020 swimming season, the club has £18,000 of funds still available which can be assigned to help fund Stage 2 (leaving a cash reserve of £6,000).
 To this can be added a further grant of £25,000 agreed with Sport England.
-In addition, Shere Parish Council has agreed to provide an interest free loan of £20,000, repayable over five years.
-So this makes a sub-total of £63,000 available.

-However, procuring the further funding required to also proceed with the new heating systems will be more of a challenge.
-The Trustees remain very committed to raising all the extra money and delivering all these elements of the very beneficial upgrades planned during 2021.
+The Trustees remain very committed to raising the extra money and delivering both these elements of the very beneficial upgrades planned, during 2021 and early 2022.